doombubbles/bg3-mods/README.md

 #### School of Transmutation

 - At Level 2, gains Enhance Leap, Feather Fall, and Longstrider Always Prepared
-- Added "Inherent Transmutations": Special versions of Transmutation spells that you can cast without having to Concentrate on them once per Long Rest.
+- Added "Inherent Transmutations": Special versions of Transmutation spells that you can cast once per Long Rest without consuming a spell slot or having to Concentrate on them.
   - At level 6, choose 2 Inherent Transmutations, up to 2nd Level Transmutation Spells
   - At level 12, choose 2 more Inherent Transmutations, up to 3rd Level Transmutation Spells

+#### School of Illusion

+- At Level 2, gain "An Illusion?
+What are you Hiding?" - Whenever you are revealed after being Invisible. gain 2 turns of Blur and Mirror Image.
+- At Level 6, can cast Invisibility once per Short Rest without consumming a spell slot.
+- At Level 10, can cast Greater Invisibility once per Short Rest without consumming a spell slot.

 ### Bard